uwplse/analytics-data/README.md

-This repository will eventually be public.
-It will host the raw data for the Coq Change Analytics study, as well as some processed data.
+This repository hosts the raw data for the Coq Change Analytics study, as well as some processed data.